 (4) Solomon Swaim, age 30 to 50, with 7 children; and

 (5) Moses Swaim, age 20 to 30, with wife in the same age category, but no children.

 From the ages of these heads of households, we can be fairly certain that Catherine (Swaim) Sparks, born in 1816 and therefore 24 years of age in 1840, was a daughter of either Michael Swaim, Sr. or John Swaim.
-It is interesting that Thomas and Catherine named sons Solomon, Michael, and John.
+It is interesting that Thomas and Catherine named sons Solomon Sparks, Michael Sparks, and John Sparks.
 Of these three names, however, only Michael was an unusual name in the Sparks family.
 [Webmaster: perhaps Catherine's father was Michael Swaim.]

 Thomas Sparks's household, as enumerated on the 1840 census of Surry County, then consisted of himself and his wife, along with their first two sons, both of whom were shown as under 5 years.
 On this 1840 census, the name of Thomas Sparks appeared just before that of William Z. Sparks.